JakePulitzer/JakePulitzer/README.md

 I am interested in _leveraging big data analytics to help me make informed business decisions._

-I graduated from the Leeds School of Business at University of Colorado Boulder with a Master's of Science in Business Analytics and a focus in Marketing.
+I graduated from the Leeds School of Business at University of Colorado Boulder with a Master of Science in Business Analytics and a focus in Marketing.
 I earned my Bachelor of Science in Strategic Communications from the University of Colorado Boulder.

 In my free time you will find me fly fishing, skiing, and hiking with my family and friends in the beautiful Rocky Mountains.